+Their looks are something that originally caught my eye.
 Tropicfeel shoes are designed to be worn in any situation you might find yourself in while travelling, from posh nightclubs to mountain treks, and from New York City to the Galapagos Islands.
-The versatility of the shoes allows one to travel lighter, ensuring an easier and more joyous travel experience.
+The versatility of the shoes allows for lighter travel, which for me, means a more enjoyable journey.

-No more worrying about packing numerous shoes for all occasions, including those dress shoes you lug around in your backpack and then only use once!
-The versatility also ensures the shoes get used often, rather than sit in the closet for 11 months of the year waiting to serve a very specific purpose.
-Be honest with yourself, how often are you going to use aqua-shoes that serve as aqua-shoes only?
+Their versatility also means that each pair get used often, rather than sit in the closet for 11 months of the year waiting to serve a very specific purpose.
+I have a pair presently doing just that.
+Be honest with yourself, how often are you going to use water shoes that serve only as water shoes?